aaronbloomfield/pdr/uva/tas.md

 ## Ayushi Ambhore
 [![Ayushi Ambhore](//libra.cs.virginia.edu/tas/ara7ke.jpg)](//libra.cs.virginia.edu/tas/full/ara7ke.jpg)
 Hi guys!
-My name is Ayushi and I'm a second year CS major in the College.
-This is my first semester TAing 2150.
-When I took this course I probably attended OH more than 100 times, so I'm excited to help you all the same way other TA's helped me!
-When I'm not in office hours, I'm either participating in WiCS & GWC here on grounds or reading conspiracy theories and visiting new places.
+My name is Ayushi and I’m a third year CS major in the College.
+This is my second semester TAing 2150.
+When I took this course I probably attended OH more than 100 times, so I’m excited to help you all the same way other TA’s helped me!
+When I’m not in office hours, I’m either participating in WiCS & GWC here on grounds or reading conspiracy theories and visiting new coffee shops.
 Really looking forward to meeting you guys this semester :)
 <br clear="all">

 ## Alex Becker